nodecg/nodecg/README.md

 > **NOTICE**: NodeCG v0.8 and above require Node.js >= 6 and Chrome >= 49.
 **This means that as of right now, NodeCG graphics will not work in OBS1, XSplit, or CasparCG.**
-The only platform that can currently display NodeCG graphics is OBS Studio with the latest release of its Browser Source plugin.
+The only platforms that can currently display NodeCG graphics are OBS Studio (with v1.21 of its Browser Source plugin) and vMix.

 ## Who should use NodeCG?
 NodeCG is a programming framework.
 As such, it's most useful to developers capable of creating their own graphics